Configuring the Build Environment

 -

-Enables incubating configuration on demand, where Gradle will attempt to configure only necessary projects.
+Enables incubating configuration-on-demand, where Gradle will attempt to configure only necessary projects.

 Default is